dynport/urknall/content/docs/binary.md

 }

 func (t *template) Render(pkg urknall.Package) {
-  pkg.AddTemplate("ruby", &package.Ruby{Version: "2.1.2"})
+  pkg.AddTemplate("ruby", &packages.Ruby{Version: "2.1.2"})
   pkg.AddCommands("hello", &commands.Shell("echo hello world"))
 }
 ~~~

 There are two problem with the approach.
-First if we changed a template or even
+If we changed a template or even worse
-worse a command everyone updating urknall would have his caches broken as the
+a command everyone updating urknall would have his caches broken as the
 underlying commands changed.
-This is not acceptable as the changes might brake
+This is not acceptable as the changes might break
 stuff pretty bad (like urknall trying to reinstall your production database).
+And users can't change the implementations easily, i.e. they have to move the
+code manually to their own project.

-Second users can't change the implementations.
-This puts a lot of burden on the
+This put a lot of burden on the implementations delivered with urknall, as
-implementations delivered with urknall.
-They absolutely have to work for users.
-This can't be guaranteed, as there are just to many use cases.
-Therefore these
+implementation couldn't be changed easily.
+Therefore these artefacts had to be
-artefacts need to be delivered another way.
+delivered another way.

 ### Integrated With A Binary

-In a second iteration we had the artefacts integrated with the binary as
+In a second iteration we added an urknall binary that had the artefacts as
-assets.
-This was way better than the first approach.
-Users would import the
-templates needed into their project and had all the freedom to change them
+static assets.
+Users would add these assets to their project as needed.
+This
+had the additional benefit that modification was easy, as the code was already
-according to their needs.
-Even updating with later versions was easily
+there.
+Even updating with later versions was easily possible, i.e. after an
-possible, i.e. after an update of the urknall binary new versions could easily
+update of the urknall binary new versions could easily be deployed and verified
-be deployed and verified against the version deployed previously.
+against the project's version deployed previously.

-The downside with this approach is that users must update the urknall binary
+The downside with this approach is that the binary gets bigger as the number of
+assets increases and users must update the urknall binary (and library) to
-(and library) every time they want to update the templates to the latest
+update commands and templates to the latest version.
-version.
-Which might not actually be wanted.

 ### A Binary Accessing Templates On Github